orehren/academicCVTemplate/docs/tutorial.qmd

 ---
-title: "Tutorial: Your First CV"
+title: "Tutorial: Creating Your First CV"
 ---

-# Tutorial: Creating Your First CV

 This tutorial will guide you through the process of creating a complete CV and cover letter using the `academicCV-template.qmd` file.